New Student Orientation

 As parents, we mark our child’s growth and development in milestones.
 Perhaps you celebrated your child’s first steps, first tooth, first day of kindergarten, first day of high school, or even first date!
 Soon — whether you are the parent of a fall start, winter start, transfer, international, or exchange student — you will mark a new “first” as your student arrives on campus for her or his first day at Colorado College.

-New Student Orientation — for students who have been admitted as fall starts for the 2017-18 academic year (including transfer students)—will be held August 19-27, 2017.
+New Student Orientation — for students who have been admitted as fall starts for the 2018-19 academic year (including transfer students)—will be held August 18-26, 2018.
 A schedule outline is available here; the schedule will be updated throughout the spring and summer as plans are finalized, so check back often!
-Parent programming is scheduled for Saturday, August 19, 2017.
+Parent programming is scheduled for Saturday, August 18, 2018.
+Registration information will be available in early June.

-- If your student is part of the Bridge Scholars Program, he or she should plan to arrive on campus to begin the program on Sunday, August 6, 2017.
-The full program runs from August 6-18, 2017.
+- If your student is part of the Bridge Scholars Program, he or she should plan to arrive on campus to begin the program in early August.
+Please contact Belinda Barrientos in the Office of the Dean for more detailed information.

-- If your student is an international student, he or she should plan to be on campus for a customized pre-orientation that begins on Tuesday, August 15, 2017.
+- If your student is an international student, he or she should plan to be on campus for a customized pre-orientation that will begin a few days prior to the full new student orientation program.
+Please contact Lisa Kosiewicz Doran in the Office of International Programs for more detailed information.

 Taking Care of Details